-Effective as of the date of this prospectus, we will adopt a code of ethics requiring us to avoid, wherever possible, all conflicts of interests, except under guidelines or resolutions approved by our board of directors (or the appropriate committee of our board) or as disclosed in our public filings with the SEC.
+We have adopted a code of ethics requiring us to avoid, wherever possible, all conflicts of interests, except under guidelines or resolutions approved by our board of directors (or the appropriate committee of our board) or as disclosed in our public filings with the SEC.
 Under our code of ethics, conflict of interest situations will include any financial transaction, arrangement or relationship (including any indebtedness or guarantee of indebtedness) involving the company.
 A form of the code of ethics that we plan to adopt s filed as an exhibit to the registration statement of which this prospectus is a part.

-In addition, our audit committee, pursuant to a written charter that we will adopt as of the date of this prospectus, will be responsible for reviewing and approving related party transactions to the extent that we enter into such transactions.
+In addition, our audit committee, pursuant to a written charter that we have adopted, will be responsible for reviewing and approving related party transactions to the extent that we enter into such transactions.
 An affirmative vote of a majority of the members of the audit committee present at a general meeting at which a quorum is present will be required in order to approve a related party transaction.
 A majority of the members of the entire audit committee will constitute a quorum.
 Without a general meeting, the unanimous written consent of all of the members of the audit committee will be required to approve a related party transaction.
 A form of the audit committee charter is filed as an exhibit to the registration statement of which this prospectus is a part.
 We also require each of our directors and executive officers to complete a directors' and officers' questionnaire that elicits information about related party transactions.